johannanderson24/MyUiPath-Templates/README.md

 * Offers high level logging, exception handling and recovery
 * Keeps external settings in *Config.xlsx* file and Orchestrator assets
 * Pulls credentials from Orchestrator assets and *Windows Credential Manager*
-* Gets transaction data from Orchestrator queue and updates back status
 * Takes screenshots in case of system exceptions
+* Set TransactionItem to DataRow data type
+* Disable the Queue activities
+* Revisit the Process Transaction to update the changes to try catch section on set transaction status

 ### How It Works ###